lmaogoodcodenotreally/Unreal-Engine-4-Engine-Version-Grabber/README.md

     {
         FString* Engine = GetEngineVersion(&Result);
         std::cout << "EngineVer: " << Engine->ToString().c_str() << std::endl;

-        // Ask the user if they want to copy the engine version to the clipboard std::cout << "Do you want to copy the engine version to the clipboard?
+        std::cout << "Do you want to copy the engine version to the clipboard?
 (Y/N): ";
         char choice;
         std::cin >> choice;
         if (choice == 'Y' || choice == 'y')
         {
             std::string engineVersionStr = Engine->ToString();